Xilinx/Vitis_Libraries/graph/docs/src/guide_L2/kernels/CalcuDgree.rst

         degree(v) += 1

-Implemention
+Implementation
 ============
 The input matrix should ensure that the following conditions hold:

 1. No duplicate edges
 2. compressed sparse column/row (CSC/CSR) format

-The algorithm implemention is shown as the figure below:
+The algorithm implementation is shown as the figure below:

 Figure 1 : calculate degree architecture on FPGA